ospalax/baka/README.md

 ## Quick Start

+### DISCLAIMER

+This is still **VERY** *Work-In-Progress* codebase and as of yet no practical application.
+This project is just capable of building and installing itself (build toolchain is almost worked out) and the created binary is just a (n)curses *helloworld* example for now.

 If you are in a hurry or don't want to read anything more:

 1. `% git clone https://github.com/ospalax/baka.git`